When Research is Relational

 Supporting Indigenous Studies research involves building the capacities of a variety of institutional capacities, including information workers, scholars, students, and administrators.
 Spaces and programming create fertile grounds for meaningful relationships.

 - Cultural competencies.
 Libraries, archives, and special collections, in conjunction with their wider institutions, must engage in critical self-reflection about their role in colonization.
-Affiliates with those institutions must also work towards greater awareness of Indigenous history, rights, and protocols.
+Affiliates with those institutions must also work towards greater awareness of Indigenous history, rights, language, culture, and protocols.

 - Working with stakeholders.
 Workers in libraries, archives and special collections must engage meaningfully with Indigenous studies scholars and students towards improving information services, spaces and tools.
 Support increased research capacity of Indigenous Studies scholars and students by providing the time to do it and recognize and understand why this is important.

 Broadening Opportunities for Information Discovery and Access

 How and to whom Indigenous information is made available is a central consideration for fostering Indigenous Studies as a field.
 Reflecting Indigenous knowledge frameworks, these considerations often exceed Western academic strategies for information discovery and access.

 - Subject headings, catalog descriptions, and other metadata.
 Metadata challenges such as inconsistent naming and problematic descriptions are a barrier to research and signal that collecting institutions are not respectful allies.
 Rectifying this involves work by individual archives, libraries, and special collections and collaborative endeavors, including leadership from professional organizations (e.g. ALA, ACRL, SAA) and appropriate community stakeholders.